 3. Mix and match to save cash

 Shop around for the best deals, putting your suite together from different suppliers and clearance sections.
 ‘Stay with white ceramic and you can mix and match pieces from multiple sources,’ says self builder and renovator Michael Holmes.

 Consider what you use the most, and spend the most money on that.
-You're likely to use basin taps a lot more than bath taps, and floor tiles will need to take more wear and tear than wall tiles.
+You're likely to use basin taps a lot more than bath taps (use our guide to choosing bathroom taps for more buying info), and bathroom flooring will need to take more wear and tear than wall tiles.
 So spend where it counts for a bathroom that will last.

-If you don't want to knock walls down but you want to make your bathroom appear bigger, use visual tricks to give the illusion of more space.
+If you want to give the appearance of a larger space, without having to knock walls down, use carefully considered visual tricks to give the illusion of more space.
 Choosing the right size tiles is one way to do this.
 ‘Large-format wall tiles in neutral shades can make the room look larger and more luxurious,’ says Sian O’Neill, of Topps Tiles.

 ‘Using the same tiles on the walls as you do on the floor can also create a seamless look.
 A well-placed wall-to-wall mirror can give the illusion of more space,’ adds Michael Holmes.
 ‘But avoid having it somewhere where you need tap and socket holes cut out, to keep costs down.’